4ARMED/sri-check/README.md

 [*] No resource tags found without integrity attribute
 ```

-In this case, there are no SRI concerns let to report so sri-check tells you.
+In this case, there are no SRI concerns left to report so sri-check tells you.
 If you don't want output if there's nothing to worry about you can use the `-q` flag to tell sri-check to be quiet.

 ```bash
 sri-check -i use.typekit.net -i cdn.jsdelivr.net https://www.4armed.com/ -q